Configuration of extensions

 /docs/server/media/dlp_connection/en.png

-2. DLP connection parameters: host (IP or FQDN without the http: / https: prefix), port and connection type (cloud or secure TLS connection).
+2. In the ICAP-server section, configure the parameters for connecting to the DLP system: host (IP or FQDN without the 'http: / https:' prefix), port, and connection type (standard or TLS-secured).

-3. System availability test.
+3. Click the Test connection button to check if the system is available.
 The test result will be displayed in the status line below.

 /docs/server/media/dlp_messages/en.png

-5. ICAP request containing the fields that should be sent to a DLP system.
-The request format will depend on the specific system.
-Here, we have listed the variables used in the template, These variables will be replaced with specific values when data is sent for analysis.
+2. In the ICAP-request input box, enter the fields required for sending data to the DLP system.
+The request format depends on the specific system; below, you can find the variables used in the template which will be replaced with actual values when data will be sent for analysis.

-7. Discard the last changes that were not saved with the Apply button.
+4. The Cancel button enables you to discard the changes in the request text which were not saved with the Apply button.

 /docs/server/media/dlp_files/en.png